-The 7-Phased Continuum of Care encompasses the recovery process of Airmen, their family and/or their designated caregivers' needs.
-Family members and caregivers serve an important role in the recovery and transition of a Wounded, Ill or Injured Airman or Guardian.
-They provide emotional support and stability and assist the Wounded, Ill or Injured Airman or Guardian in navigating available transition benefits and programs.
+The 7-Phased Continuum of Care encompasses the recovery process for wounded warriors, their family and/or their designated caregivers' needs.
+Family members and caregivers serve an important role in the recovery and transition of a wounded warrior.
+They provide emotional support, stability and assist the Airman or Guardian in navigating available transition benefits and programs.
 (See DAFI 34-1101, Warrior and Survivor Care)